torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-g-tuner.rst

     bounds.

 .. [#f1]
-   This mode has been added in Linux 2.6.17 and may not be supported by older drivers.
+   This mode has been added in GNU/Linux 2.6.17 and may not be supported by older drivers.

 .. [#f2]